-If this is your first time visiting Saint John’s or an Episcopal Church, we welcome you.
-Our worship times are listed here, and in the footer of this page.
+If this is your first time visiting Saint John’s, we welcome you.

 If you've already come to one of our services, or you are ready for more information, you can fill out our Online Visitor Card to get connected with our community and the ministries that matter to you.